-NOWPayments is known for its excellent customer experience as they assign an account manager to help your set up an account and provides 24/7 customer support to help you with any issue.
+NOWPayments is known for its excellent customer experience as it assigns an account manager to help you set up an account and provides 24/7 customer support to help you with any issue.

 CoinPayments is another reliable crypto payment gateway that lets you accept payments in BTC, ETH, and 2000+ cryptocurrencies with the lowest transaction fees of 0.5%.

 It also provides a multicurrency wallet where you can store all your crypto payments or settle directly to your crypto wallet in stablecoin with its auto conversion and auto-forward features.

 Additionally, it offers merchant tools such as invoice builder, custom payment buttons, POS Interface, and donation buttons, giving you accessibility to accept crypto payments in every possible way.